inf112-v21/RoRa-mdl-92/documentation/Meeting Reports.md

 3. Work on said project.
 4. Mark as finished when done.
 5. Return to step 1.
 Sidenote on step 3: Use project board to announce which files are in use to prevent Git issues.
 If possible, try to work with others.

+10/03/2021 Time (12:15 - 13:00)
+Members Present: Herman Fleischer, Pål A H Bentsen, Thomas Hillesland, Ola Meling Johannessen.

+assigned tasks for everyone

+went over the current code so that everyone could get up to speed on how it works